6 Best Eco-Friendly Shoes to Reduce Your Footprint

 As a result, shoppers don't always have the clearest vision of how some shoe companies operate—including how and where they source their materials, and who actually puts them together.
 It's important to understand that the very practices that led to the mass production of so many classic brands are less than stellar for the environment and the people that actually make them.

-How we chose the best eco-friendly shoes
+How we chose the best shoes for the environment

 To create our list of the best eco-friendly shoes, we compared brands on a number of factors.
 These included: